orstavik/JoiComponents/book/chapter1b_slot_basics/WhatIs_style_slot.md

 # HowTo: style `slot`

-`<slot>`s and slotted nodes is primarily styled using types of CSS selectors:
+`<slot>`s and slotted nodes be styled using several different CSS selectors.
+In this chapter we will look at the two most important ones:
  * regular CSS selectors and
  * `::slotted(*)`.